e-Visa Validity Rules for Educational Travel

 No. Language tests are determined by the institution, not the visa authority.

-Disclaimer: While accurate at the time of update in January 2026, requirements may change.
+Content Disclaimer: While accurate as of the March 2026 update, requirements may change.
 Please check with official government agencies, embassies, and airlines for the most up-to-date guidance.